-Maria Elisa Christie, Program Director, Women in International Development at the Office of International Research, Education and Development (OIRED)
+Maria Elisa Christie, Director Women and Gender in International Development, Office of International Research, Education, and Development (OIRED)

 Office: 526 Prices Fork (corner with Toms Creek)

 At Virginia Tech since: 2006

 Education: Ph.D., University of Texas at Austin, 2003

 Dr. Christie is affiliated faculty with the Department of Geography; the Government and International Affairs program in the School of Public and International Affairs; ASPECT- Alliance for Social, Political, Ethical, and Cultural Thought; and Women's and Gender Studies

 Gender, Environment, and International Development (GEO 4214)